0xStarcat/CircularNatalHoroscopeJS/README.md

 # WesternAstrologyJS

 This project exists with the intention to make western astrological horoscope creation free, readily available, and easy to access for anyone who can interact with Javascript.
-By horoscope, we're talking about astrological & birth charts.
-Not daily predictions (although you are certainly free to make them with these charts).
+By **horoscope**, we're talking about astrological birth charts.
+Not daily horoscope **readings** (although you are certainly free to make them with these charts).

 Example: